paulWatt526/wattageTileEngineDocs/regionManager/usageGuide.markdown

 #### Implementing regionReleased()

 regionReleased(regionData) is supplied with the same regionData table which was provided by getRegion().
-The implementation should cleanup anything that getRegion() allocated and attached to the regionData table.
+The implementation should clean up anything that getRegion() allocated and attached to the regionData table.
 This is a handy way to track and release static physics objects in the region.
 If nothing additional was allocated in the getRegion() function,